 \section{Abstract}

-There is an apparent contradiction in the current literature about the effect of rotation in the quark gluon plasma (QGP).
+There is an apparent contradiction in the current literature about the effect of rotation in the quark-gluon plasma (QGP).
 While results from lattice QCD predict an increase in the confinement/deconfinement critical temperature, approximated calculations and effective models, including holographic ones, lead to the opposite result.
-Non central heavy ion collisions form QGPs with relativistic rotational velocities.
+Noncentral heavy ion collisions form QGPs with relativistic rotational velocities.
 Thereby, a great interest was drawn into the effect of rotation in strongly interacting matter.
-In this work, we show that the apparent contradiction is associated with the choices of observer considered in each case.
+In this work, we show that the apparent contradiction is associated with the choices of the observer considered in each case.
 We consider a holographic description of a rotating plasma using a Myers-Perry black hole.
-For a static observer, the result is that the confinement/deconfinement temperature decreases with the angular velocity, while for an observer co-rotating with the plasma the opposite behavior is found, in agreement with lattice calculations.
+For a static observer, the result is that the confinement/deconfinement temperature decreases with the angular velocity, while for an observer corotating with the plasma the opposite behavior is found, in agreement with lattice calculations.